-Assets in this category are measured at fair value with gains or losses recognised in profit or loss.
+Assets in this category are measured at fair value with gains or losses recognised in profit or loss within the Statement of Comprehensive Income.
 The fair values of financial assets in this category are determined by reference to active market transactions or using a valuation technique where no active market exists.